inc2734/Kotetsu/readme.txt

 = 1.0.5 =
 * Fixed a postbyauthor css bug.
+* Fixed a bug that global navigation for pc is displayed at smartphone.

 = 1.0.4 =
 * Fixed a bug that are not changed even if uploaded a logo in customization page.